 My Turn at Therapy

-Next, she sent me home with quizzes to take and a website to review (ADDitude magazine).
+As a result of her consensus, she sent me home with some ADHD quizzes to take and a resource website to review (ADDitude magazine).
 She suggested if I felt comfortable with it, to share my results from the quizzes with her and we’d go from there.

 ADHD for Me